spicetify/docs/docs/getting-started.md

 **_Spotify_**, every now and then, **updates** its client.
 Since we have no power over this process, you will likely need to **re-apply Spicetify**.

-However, the update might have major changes to the client, which means you will need to run run `spicetify upgrade` every time you update Spotify.
+However, the update might have major changes to the client, which means you will need to run `spicetify upgrade` every time you update Spotify.
 If no update for Spicetify is available, it means that it either still works by simply running `spicetify backup apply`, or that we are still **working on updating Spicetify** to work on the new version.

 After running `spicetify upgrade`, you will be prompted to run `spicetify restore backup apply` to have everything back where it was.